team-carepay/carepay-front-end-assignment-omar-zaarour/README.md

 ## Unit Testing

-I have acheived 100% code coverage by implementing 6 test cases
+I have implemented 6 unit tests with more than 85% code coverage